Skip to content

 Feature YAMLScript YAMLStar

-Purpose YAML + scripting language Pure YAML loader
+Purpose YAML + scripting language Pure YAML load/dump framework

 Runtime Includes SCI interpreter No runtime evaluation

-Pipeline 7 stages (parser → runtime) 4 stages (parser → data)
+Pipeline 7 stages (parser → runtime) load and dump stacks

 Dependencies Heavy (Babashka, SCI, etc.) Minimal (Clojure only)